 - 1. Each college shall establish a professional development fund through which employees may be supported in further courses and professional activity relevant to their positions and deemed to be of value to the College. - 2.
 Each college will constitute a professional development committee consisting of four (4) representatives from the Union and two representatives from the college, which will be charged with: - a.
 Formulating guidelines for the award of professional development funds; - b.
 Periodically reviewing the guidelines and revising them as needed; - c.
 Publicizing procedures for application; - d.
 Receiving and reviewing applications; - e.
 Recommending awards, subject to approval by the President or his or her designee as set forth below; - f.
 Establishing standard procedures for payment or reimbursement using professional development funds; and - g.
-Periodically reporting to the Union on applications to and awards from the professional development fund, as well as any other funding awarded to employees for professional development. - 3.
-The Committee's recommendation shall be submitted to the President or designee.
+Periodically reporting to the Union on applications to and awards from the professional development fund, as well as any other funding awarded to employees for professional development.

+- 3. The Committee's recommendation shall be submitted to the President or designee.
 The President or his designee will review such applications for support and may decide in his or her discretion whether to grant such funds taking into consideration competing applications, the merits of the activity and whether or not there will be significant value to the institution as a result of the employee's attendance.
 If the President or designee is contemplating denying or modifying the Committee's recommendation, he or she shall meet with the Committee before issuing the final decision.
 The President shall issue his or her decision to the employee and the Union within ten (10) days of either receipt of the Committee's recommendation or the meeting between the President and the Committee, whichever is later in time.
-Should the President, or his or her designee, deny or modify the request, he or she will set forth the reasons in writing to the employee and the Union.

-4. System-wide, the amount available for professional development per contract year is:
+Should the President, or his or her designee, deny or modify the request, he or she will set forth the reasons in writing to the employee and the Union. - 4.
+System-wide, the amount available for professional development per contract year is:

 The funds shall be distributed to each college based upon the number of employees in the two units (PAT and SUP) combined.
-Unspent funds in any year shall not be carried forward into the next year.
+Professional development funds left over at the end of the fiscal year shall be carried over to the next fiscal year for distribution system-wide.